-If any of the grounds in the Request for Appeal do not meet the grounds in this Policy, then the Appeal Administrative Law Judge will notify all parties, the Title IX Coordinator, and, when appropriate, the Investigator(s) and/or the original Administrative Law Judge.
+If any of the grounds in the Request for Appeal meet the grounds in this Policy, then the Appeal Decision-maker will notify the other party(ies) and their Advisors, the Title IX Coordinator, and, when appropriate, the Investigators and/or the original Hearing Officer.

-All other parties and their Advisors (if consent was provided by the parties), the Title IX Coordinator, and, when appropriate, the Investigator(s) and/or the original Administrative Law Judge will be emailed a copy of the Request for an Appeal with the approved grounds and then be given 5 (five) business days to submit a response to the portion of the appeal that was approved and involves them.
-All responses, if any, will be forwarded by the Appeal Administrative Law Judge to all parties for review and comment.
+The other party(ies) and their Advisors, the Title IX Coordinator, and, when appropriate, the Investigators and/or the original Hearing Officer will be mailed, emailed, and/or provided a hard copy of the request with the approved grounds and then be given 5 business days to submit a response to the portion of the appeal that was approved and involves them.
+All responses will be forwarded by the Appeal Decision-maker to all parties for review and comment.

 The non-appealing party (if any) may also choose to raise a new ground for appeal at this time.
-If so, that will be reviewed for standing by the Appeal Administrative Law Judge and either denied or approved.
-If approved, it will be forwarded to the party who initially requested an appeal, the Title IX Coordinator, the Investigator(s) and/or original Administrative Law Judge, as necessary, who will submit their responses in 5 (five) business days, which will be circulated for review and comment by all parties.
+If so, that will be reviewed for standing by the Appeal Decision-maker and either denied or approved.
+If approved, it will be forwarded to the party who initially requested an appeal, the Investigator(s) and/or original Hearing Officer, as necessary, who will submit their responses in 5 business days, which will be circulated for review and comment by all parties.

 Neither party may submit any new requests for appeal after this time period.
-The Appeal Administrative Law Judge will collect any additional information needed and all documentation regarding the approved grounds and the subsequent responses and Appeal Administrative Law Judge will render a decision within 5 (five) business days, barring exigent circumstances.
+The Appeal Decisionmaker will collect any additional information needed and all documentation regarding the approved grounds and the subsequent responses and Appeal Decision-maker will render a decision within 5 business days, barring exigent circumstances.

-A Notice of Appeal Outcome will be sent to all parties simultaneously and will specify the finding on each ground for appeal, any specific instructions for remand or reconsideration, any sanctions that may result which Gateway is permitted to share according to state or federal law, and the rationale supporting the essential findings to the extent Gateway is permitted to share under state or federal law.
+A Notice of Appeal Outcome will be sent to all parties simultaneously including the decision on each approved ground and rationale for each decision.
+The Notice of Appeal Outcome will specify the finding on each ground for appeal, any specific instructions for remand or reconsideration, any sanctions that may result which Gateway is permitted to share according to state or federal law, and the rationale supporting the essential findings to the extent Gateway is permitted to share under state or federal law.